HALF IRON COURSE

 DATE OF RACE

 This challenging Half Iron course begins with a 1.2 mile swim in the clear waters of Horseshoe Bay.
-The 56.3 mile bike route travels along Door County’s scenic backroads, through the main retail district in Sturgeon Bay, along the shipping channel, out and back on a wooded back road and gradually ascends 200 feet up the famed Door County Bluff before returning to Murphy Park.
-The 13.1 mile run course takes participants north to the Egg Harbor Dock, up Harbor Heights Road, through the village of Egg Harbor, up the infamous Bluff Pass Road (200 foot climb in 1/2 mile), and through the stacked stone fences of Horseshoe Bay Golf Course before a downhill descent to the finish line.
+The 56 mile bike route includes a flat and fast stretch for 13 miles along the shoreline of the bay before a challenging double-loop through the bluff area north of Sturgeon Bay.
+The route includes 1,290 feet of elevation gain so get ready to use your lower gears.
+There are a few steep descents where participants will need to get out of the aero position and ride their rear brakes.
+The 13.1 mile run course takes participants north to the village of Egg Harbor, through the Harbor Dock area, up Harbor Heights Road, through the retail district of the village, up the infamous Bluff Pass Road (200 foot climb in 1/2 mile), and through the stacked stone fences of Horseshoe Bay Golf Course before a downhill descent to the finish line.

 Frank Murphy Park

 14 & Under, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+

 Awards (Olympic-style medals with sewn ribbons) are provided to the top three finishers in each age group division and relay team division.
 The top three overall male and female individual finishers also receive engraved crystal lighthouses to commemorate their achievement.
 Participants may receive both an overall award and an age group award unless they choose to start in wave one (“elite wave”), in which case they are ineligible per USA Triathlon rules.
 The event offers no prize money.